• Vision Award

 The António Champalimaud Vision Award is supported by the ‘Vision 2020 - The Right to Sight’ global initiative for blindness prevention, launched in collaboration with the World Health Organisation and the International Agency for the Prevention of Blindness (IAPB).

-The 2023 António Champalimaud Vision Award invites applications and nominations under a widened scope.
-The Award is enlarged to institutions, organisations and groups that have developed innovations or new technologies with impact on the quality of life of the blind and visually impaired, and which can be accessed by people in the developing world.
+The Award recognises active research groups involved in basic or clinical research which has led to a major breakthrough in the understanding and/or the preservation of vision.
+It also recognises groups that have developed innovations or new technologies with impact on the quality of life of the blind and visually impaired, which can be accessed by people in the developing world.

-Candidates will be considered by a distinguished international jury for the quality and distinction of their work; their achievements and the measurable impact of their pursuit; as well as the enduring amplifying effects of their activities.
+Candidates will be considered for the outstanding quality and distinction of their original research contributions, the contemporary relevance of their work, and the impact of their achievements.

 Application